s-expressions/twinjo/spec/Twinjo.md

 Twinjo Binary, a subset of ASN.1 Basic Encoding Rules.
 It makes no use of ASN.1 schemas.

-It also arranges for there to be just one encoding for each datum represented (with the exception of floats), although the Twinjo Text rules don't quite correspond to any Lisp syntax, and the Twinjo Binary rules don't conform to either of the usual subsets, ASN.1 Canonical Encoding Rules (CER)
+It also arranges for there to be just one textual and one binary representation of each datum (with the exception of floats), although the Twinjo Text rules don't quite correspond to any Lisp syntax, and the Twinjo Binary rules don't conform to either of the usual subsets, ASN.1 Canonical Encoding Rules (CER)